-STEP 2: Application applications due March 25, 2023 Application formatting and length instructions
+STEP 2: Applications due February 1, 2024 Application formatting and length instructions

 Applications will only be accepted from those that received an email indicating the LOI was accepted.
-Please complete your Application in the Microsoft Word document Application Template that was emailed by the NDA staff which includes the format outlined below.
+Please complete your Application in the Adobe Application Template that was emailed by the NDA staff.
 Please see the Application Template in Part IV of the application for additional guidance.